SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Background

 \SLHDSA{} uses \FORS{} and \XMSS{} as building blocks to construct a practical scheme that can sign many different messages and is \emph{stateless}, i.e., \SLHDSA{} does not require keeping track of which secret keys were already used.

 First, the message is signed using a \FORS{} key pair.
-Then, the corresponding \FORS{} public key is signed using an \XMSS{} hypertree.
+The \FORS{} signatures's public key is signed using an \XMSS{} hypertree.
 The root node of the top-level hypertree corresponds to the public key of the scheme.
-The selection of the particular \FORS{} key pair to use, and the resulting path through the hypertree of \XMSS{} trees, is determined by a value $R$, which is the output of a hash of the secret key and the message to be signed (deterministic mode), or the secret key, the message, and additional user-provided entropy (randomized mode).
-An \SLHDSA{} signature consists of a \FORS\ signature of the message, and a series of \XMSS{} signatures that proves the validity of the \FORS{} signing key.
+The particular \FORS{} key pair to use and the resulting path through the hypertree of \XMSS{} trees is determined by a value $R$, which is the output of a hash of the secret key and the message to be signed (deterministic mode), or the secret key, the message, and additional user-provided entropy (randomized mode).
+An \SLHDSA{} signature consists of a \FORS\ signature of the message and a series of \XMSS{} signatures proving the \FORS{} key's validity.

 \SLHDSA\ is standardized with the hash functions SHA\nobreakdash-2 and SHAKE.
-The standard describes both \emph{small} and \emph{fast} variants (trading off the number of \XMSS{} levels and their size) and in different security categories (with, respectively, 128-bit, 192-bit, and 256-bit hash output lengths).
-For the detailed specification of each variant, we refer to the FIPS~205 standard~\cite{nistStatelessHashBasedDigital2024}.
+The standard describes both \emph{small} and \emph{fast} variants (trading off the number of \XMSS{} levels and tree size) and in different security categories (with, respectively, 128-bit, 192-bit, and 256-bit hash output lengths).
+For the detailed specification of each variant, we refer to FIPS~205~\cite{nistStatelessHashBasedDigital2024}.